C9Glax/tranga/README.md

 # Important for existing users:
 Tranga just had a complete rewrite.
 Old settings, tasks, etc. will not work.
-For the time being the docker-tag `latest` will be the old, discontinued branch. `cuttingedge` is the active branch and will soon be moved to the `latest` branch.
+~~For the time being the docker-tag `latest` will be the old, discontinued branch.~~ `cuttingedge` is the active branch and will soon be moved to the `latest` branch (This is now the case).
 There is no migration-tool.
 Make a backup of old files.

 <!-- TABLE OF CONTENTS -->
 <details>